HEALTH COVERAGE REQUIREMENTS FOR STUDENTS UNDER AGE 18

 AVAILABLE HEALTH SERVICES

-A Health RA is available at specific times in the Student Living Center during summer session at no charge.
+A Health RA is available at specific times during summer session at no charge.
 If you need to see a doctor, the University Health Service charges standard community rates if you are not covered by UHS policy.
 It is highly recommended that you check your current private policy for existing coverage.

 VISITING COLLEGIATE AND ADULT STUDENTS